 By early summer the plants will be fully grown.
 Japanese knotweed has hollow stems with a distinctive purple speckle and its stems can reach a maximum height of 3 to 4 metres in a growing season.
 Japanese knotweed grows very close together in dense patches with green heart-shaped leaves.

 Later in the summer, from around August to October, clusters of creamy white flowers appear on the plant.
 These provide a great source of nectar for insects so look out for an influx of insects to your garden when identifying Japanese knotweed in the summertime.

 As we move into winter the leaves will fall from the plant and the canes will die.
 The canes turn brown and have a dark orange centre.
 The canes stay standing throughout the winter months and can occasionally be seen amongst the new stands the following summer.

 The invasive root system, combined with strong growth, can damage foundations, buildings, roads, paving, retaining walls and architectural sites.
-It can grow up to 40mm per day- that is 1.2m per month!
+It can grow up to 40mm per day- that is 1.2 metres per month!
 It can grow through concrete and tarmac and it spreads very rapidly.

 The rhizome root system is very knotty and woody in appearance but if snapped it appears orange.
 This photograph shows an example of this.
-The depth of the roots can be up to 2m.
+The depth of the roots can be up to 2 metres.
 However, the spread is more as it can be as much as 7 metres in any direction from the parent plant.